Reward Gaming in Conditional Text Generation

 An additional method in the RL literature is conservative Q learning \citep{kumar2020conservative}; it aims to push down all high rewards to ensure that the out-of-distribution states do not achieve high Q values, but the approach requires extensive hyperparameter tuning \citep{zheng2022online}.
-Another possibility to avoid the reward gaming issue is to avoid interaction with the environment, using methods like \citet{pang2021text} to learn from demonstrations, so the errors in the reward function will be less exploited; additionally, non-RL objectives that can learn from both positive and negative examples \citep{adolphs2022cringe} are also potential solutions.
+Another possibility to avoid the reward gaming issue is to simply avoid interaction with the environment using methods like \citet{pang2021text} to learn from demonstrations, so the errors in the reward function will be less exploited; additionally, non-RL objectives that can learn from both positive and negative examples \citep{adolphs2022cringe} are also potential solutions.